LeastAuthority/haskell-spake2/README.rst

 Status
 ======

-Working implementation of I1024 that interoperates with python-spake2.
+Working implementation that interoperates with python-spake2 using the default settings, i.e. with Ed25519.

 No other groups implemented.

 Goals